newatoms/guides/be-a-managing-director/readme.md

 So you’re probably thinking “but hey, there are these gazillion other things that I want to do.”
 Sorry man, it’s not your job.

 Make sure you find a way to effectively integrate all your ideas into the teams and the process.
-Since for everything the company is dependent on you, it needs to wait for you, and that is no fun for anyone.
+Since the company is dependent on you for everything, it needs to wait for you, and that is no fun for anyone.

 Things that are not inherently natural to the company or that the company could better do at a later time can be delegated to other talented folks and companies, especially when those skills are so hard that they can’t, realistically, be learned by our people within a reasonable time frame.